esther-poniatowski/multitask-context-dependent-behavior/docs/servers.rst

   Two volumes are relevant for the project:

-  - `data4`: Destination location where all the raw data will be gathered.
+  - `data4`: Final location where all the raw data will be gathered.

   - `data1`: Source location which stores data from Bagur2018.